kcskier/k3s-cluster-demo/07-helm/07-helm.md

 ### Status

-Something else we can do is provide the status for your chart.
-Run the following to view helpful status information and recommendations about our Nginx deployment:
+You can view the status of your chart, which provides helpful information and recommendations, by running:
 ```bash
 helm status web
 ```

 ### History

-You can also see a history of the revisions of our Nginx deployment.
-Run the following to see version history: (There will only be one entry)
+You can also view the revision history of our Nginx deployment.
+Run the following to see it: (There will only be one entry)
 ```bash
 helm history web
 ```

 ### Scaling

-We can also scale the deployment using Helm.
+We can also scale the Deployment using Helm.

 First, show the current number of Pods:
 ```bash